Page 2 - Physical Look - Hardware; Installation

 For dimensions, the be quiet!
 Pure Rock 2 FX is pretty typical with a height of around 155mm, width of 121mm, and depth of 87mm, with the fan attached.
 You will probably not run into any clearance issues when installing the Pure Rock 2 FX in most mid-tower ATX cases.
 The heatsink is asymmetrical, as it leans towards one way.
 This way, when the single fan is attached, it will not hover over any memory slots.
 There is still quite a bit of clearance underneath too, with approximately 3.8cm of space between the bottom of the base and the bottom fin.

 From the base where the metal makes contact with the processor, four continuous U-shaped heatpipes lead away from the CPU contact and splits into the stack of fins.
 This effectively makes eight heatpipes in total.
-The 6mm diameter metal tubes are supposed to efficiently lead the heat away from its source due to the low heat of vaporization, or phase change energy, of alcohol.
+The 6mm diameter metal tubes are supposed to efficiently lead the heat away from its source due to the low heat of vaporization, or phase change energy, of the fluid inside.
 The heatpipes spread out the heat into the array of fins, but they could be spread out a bit more to more evenly dissipate heat.
 The 0.70 square meters of surface area, combined with the single 120mm be quiet!
 Light Wings fan, are two factors that will affect this cooler’s heat dissipation abilities.
 We will see what this translates into its performance on the next page.

 The fan mounted on the fin stack of the be quiet!
 Pure Rock 2 FX is mounted with a set of metal wires that secure to the side of the stacks.
 This means you can swap out this fan with any other 25mm thick 120mm fan.
 These clips work well to keep the fan in place, as they attach to the mounting holes of the fan as well.
 We also have a total of two sets of these fan clips provided so that users can install a second fan if they so desire.
 You will need to install the fan after the heatsink is installed, but we will explore this soon.